meltano/handbook/src/_engineering/dev_standards.md

 #### A: The invisible high cost of missing docs

-There are several invisible costs that appear immediately after docs are delayed: support costs, training costs, administrative costs, and priorization costs.

-All of these together are generally 4x or more the cost of writing the docs in the first place.
+There are several invisible costs that appear immediately after docs are delayed: additional support costs and training costs, along with additional overhead related to administrating and prioritizating the follow-on issue.
+All of these together can easily add up to 3x or 4x the cost of writing the docs in the first place.

-Apart from the greater overall costs from _not_ having docs in place, there's an additional risk that a user will _discover_ the feature, _fail_ to implement it.
-Rather than provide a valuable feature they were interested in, we've potentially damaged a user's confidence because of a bad onboarding experience.
+Apart from the above-mentioned costs, there's an additional risk that a user will _discover_ the feature and then _fail_ to implement it.
+Contrary to our goal of providing "early access" to a valuable feature, we risk damaging a user's confidence in our product because of a bad onboarding experience.

 ### Exceptions to documentation requirements

 The only valid exceptions to this requirement are: (1) if another team member (such as a member of the PM team) is separately assigned the docs authoring, or (2) if we are accepting a contribution contribution and taking the docs authoring role upon ourselves.

 Even in these cases, however, docs still need to be completed before the feature is released.

 ## SQL Standards